 However, there is also a thin sheet of paperboard or plastic that’s used as an alternative to pallets, and it too is called a slip sheet, since it is used to “slip” into warehouses.

 While a special forklift is needed to transport loads on slip sheets, it is important you clarify with any shipping manager what they mean by the term “slip sheet.”

 You may have guessed that corner guard and corner board are the same thing, but what about an edge protector?
-Assuming they are made of the same material, corner guard and edge protectors are the same thing, though since some manufacturers use Styrofoam instead of 100% recyclable materials like paperboard, we suggest checking with your packer to ensure a more ecofriendly shipment.
+Assuming they are made of the same material, corner guard and edge protectors are the same thing, though since some manufacturers use Styrofoam instead of 100% recyclable materials like paperboard, we suggest checking with your packer to ensure you’re getting a more eco-friendly shipment.

-These are just a few examples.
-Long story short: without universal terminology for packaging materials, it’s in the best interest of you and your customers to double check with your shipper if they say something or you see something in an invoice or bill of lading that you aren’t completely sure about.
-As they say, there’s no such thing as a stupid question, especially when it comes to your business!
+These are just a few examples of the same products referred to by multiple terms in our industry.
+Long story short: without universal terminology for packaging materials, always double check with your shipper if they say something or you see something in an invoice or bill of lading that you aren’t completely sure about.

 Also, when asking for a quote, ensure that you and your supplier are on the same page about what you’re ordering!

 No matter what you call your packaging needs, we’ve got you covered.
 Find out more about bundling your packaging needs with Badger.
 Request a sample of one of our products, or find out more about our strategically-placed nationwide locations and how we’ve improved lead times for our customers.